kaykay-dv/pocketsearch/docs/persistent_databases.md

 ## PocketReader and PocketWriter classes

-An alternative way to handle writing and reading search indices is to use the PocketReader and PocketWriter context manager classes:
+The **preferred way** to handle writing and reading search indices is to use the PocketReader and PocketWriter context manager classes:

+### Writing to an index

 ```Python
 from pocketsearch import PocketWriter